DocCaliban/de-formed/README.md

 # De-Formed Validations
 De-Formed Validations is an unopinionated library to manage validations in [React](https://reactjs.org/).

-The goal of de-formed is to provide straight forward, clean, and clear syntax while implementing all the functionality needed to handle both simple and complex validations.
+The goal of de-formed is to provide a straight forward validate library.
 With de-formed, just define as many functions as you find necessary, and then execute them on whichever events you choose.
 Very little attempt has been made to abstract the implementation of this library from the developer giving it a function-based, Lego-like approach to design validation patterns that meet your requirements.

 De-Formed takes a simple schema definition and then provides you with either a Class or Hook (dealer's choice) containing read-only objects and functions that can be imported anywhere to handle validation related tasks.
 Developers can design the validation behavior catered to their specific needs without having to worry about managing the validation data themselves.